jessicarfactory/CSAT-Signal2020/README.md

 ## **Testing**

-Copy across the testing service folder to your project.
+Copy across the testing service folder `/test_service` to your project.

+The test service itself contains a file that spins up a server that will write the message body of the SMS messages that your Twilio testing phone number receives from your flow, and print them to a file.

+The programme will parse your ngrok auth token, and use this to assign a custom domain name to your ngrok tunnel in order to keep it consistent, and externally accessible.

+It’s possible to spin up your testing service using a free standard ngrok account, but you’ll have to bear in mind that ngrok assigns a one-time session ID for your url.
+As a reminder, this externally accessible URL is referenced as the TESTER_URL throughout the dependency documentation.
+We recommend you use a fixed URL, it will simplify the process.

+For the test service to operate, you must assign the ngrok public url as a webhook for the Twilio test account SMS number.
+Now, every time that test number gets an SMS, your test service will write the content of the SMS into a file called `test.txt .`

 At your first phase of testing, you’ll need to install the corresponding testing Library, which is in this case, Cypress.

-Once installed, you will have to clean the cypress structure from the example tests and copy tests from the original:
+Once installed, you will have to clean the cypress structure from the example tests (delete file inside **integration** folder) and copy tests from the original:

 ```